yhan/Game-la-bataille/README.md

 Player B: 4,  **7**,  11, 8
 Player C: 5,  **7**,  12, 8

-The battle starts from 8.
+The battle starts from the identical eights.
 10, 11, 12 face down; 9, 7, 7 face up.
-Here the battle won't be triggered, as the strongest card is 9, even B and C have the same card 7.
+Here the battle won't be triggered, as the strongest card is 9, even that B and C have the same card 7.
 > I find the rule [here](https://www.jeux-cartes.biz/jeux-daccumulation/bataille/) : __Si deux ou plusieurs joueurs sont à égalité pour le plus haut il y a une bataille.__

 On the contrarily, if we have: